Skip to main content

 A contract review interface should keep analysis output beside the source text.

-The screenshot above shows what that looks like in a playbook-based review tool: contract language and review guidance visible together, so every flag can be traced back to the clause that triggered it.
+The screenshot shows the contract beside the team's review rules.
+Each flag can be traced back to the clause that caused it.

 Build a cited evidence table

 This format works across tools.
-It is easiest to maintain when the tool keeps source links on every row, so a reviewer can open the citation and confirm the passage before acting on the finding.
+Keep a source link on each row so a reviewer can check the passage before acting.

 The workflow